 If your story has romantic elements, then say it’s “______ with romantic elements” if you must.
 But the romantic elements should be evident from your pitch.

-A lot of colors have blue in them, but when we add a bit of it to yellow and mix it in, we call the result “green,” or maybe “yellow-green,” not “yellow with blue elements.”
+A lot of colors have blue in them, but when we add a bit of it to yellow and mix it throughout, we call the result “green,” or maybe “yellow-green,” not “yellow with blue elements.”

 BOTTOM LINE: If you think your book fits in one or more genres, look up the tropes for each genre.
 Read multiple authors of those genres to see where your book fits best.